TamraPeterson/fs-journal/quizzes/week02.md

 **2.** What is the definition of a function?
 <!-- enter you answer in the space below -->
 ```
-        A function is
+        A function is a set of statements that perform a task of some sort.
 ```
 **3.** What are the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
-        S- single responsibility (a function should only have one job)
+        S- single responsibility
         O- open closed
         L- Liskov substitution
         I- Interface segregation